blbadger/blbadger.github.io/nn-limitations.md

 m \{f \in \mathbf C^1(X, Y)\}  << m \{f \in \mathbf C(X, Y)\}
 $$

-where $m \Mathbf C$ signifies the measure of the set of $\mathf C$.
+where $m \mathbf C$ signifies the measure of the set of $ \mathbf C$.
 Expanding the definition of measure to be set cardinality inequality or Banach space inequality, we have:

 $$
 m \{f \in \mathbf C^1(X, Y)\}  << m \{f \in \mathbf C(X, Y)\}  << m \{f \in (X, Y)\}